Best Things To Do on Route 66 in Tulsa, OK

 The Blue Whale

 One of Route 66’s most photographed curiosities is the Blue Whale of Catoosa.
 You can walk into the whale’s happy mouth and get souvenirs at the gift shack.
-The water slides look tempting — but swimming is not allowed.
+This attraction reopens on May 30, 2026.
 The Blue Whale’s creator built this for his wife’s anniversary gift in 1972.
 Find it in Catoosa, about 15 minutes/miles east of downtown Tulsa.
 The City of Catoosa now owns the whale and surrounding property to make improvements like walking trails.

 If you’re hungry but tired of burgers and fried fare, try Elle’s Cafe (on Facebook) for Lao papaya salad, pho, Banh mi, noodle and rice dishes.
 It has some of the best Asian cuisine in the Tulsa area and is just a few minutes west of the whale along 66.